sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 1. From the left-hand navigation, select **Marketing**, and then click **Campaigns**.
 1. Click **Create Campaign**.

-   To create a campaign using an existing campaign, find the campaign you want to use and click the action cog next to the campaign and then select Edit or Duplicate.
+   To create a campaign using an existing campaign, find the campaign you want to use and click the action menu next to the campaign and then select Edit or Duplicate.
    ![]({{root_url}}/images/duplicate_campaign.png)

 1. Select the template that you want to use for your campaign.
 You can select a Blank Template, a custom template that you have already created, or one of SendGrid's pre-built templates.